RhodiumToad/pllua-ng/README.md

  + boolean  -- passed as boolean

  + nulls of any type  -- passed as nil

+ + domains over any of the above are treated as the base types

 Other values are kept as datum objects.